 • Argue whether our presedential election process is fair.

-• Due Date: 7/21/10 by 5:50 p.m., in the D2L drop box, on the due date; if the drop box records a 5:51 p.m. submission, the paper is one calendar-day late.
+If the drop box records a submission time of even one minute late, the turn-in is late.
 Expect to lose 10% for each calendar day the paper is turned in late.
 Must be turned in as a MS Word DOC or DOCX file.
 Consult the syllabus for all turn-in requirements and associated penalties.